Welcome to the world of electronic product development in Altium's world-class electronic design software. This tutorial will help you

 These are entered as:

 If the same parameter exists as both a document parameter and a project parameter, the project parameter takes precedence.
-If the same document parameter exists in multiple documents, the document parameter that is higher up in the heirarchy takes precedence.
+If the same document parameter exists in multiple documents, the document parameter that is higher up in the hierarchy takes

 Below are the default document parameters, also referred to as the System parameters.